NVC mobilizes volunteers to assist grass roots voting organizations nationwide so that every voter counts and every vote is counted.

-In the last few years, voter suppression laws have increased at an alarming rate, causing confusion and anxiety in the voting populace and further dampening participation.
+Our voting system is in crisis.
 After the 2013 Supreme Court ruling in Shelby County v.
 Holder, which gutted the Voting Rights Act of 1965, several states immediately passed strict voter ID laws and other unfair voting legislation.
 In many states, our country is making it harder for citizens to vote, not easier.

-- Our dynamic 50-State Volunteer Map helps volunteers easily find voter empowerment organizations in each state.
+- Our dynamic 50-state volunteer map helps volunteers easily find voter empowerment organizations in each state.

 Disclaimer: Being listed on this site does not imply NVC agrees with or participates in any or all of the positions or programs of organizations listed on this site.